denisdefreyne/fast-aleck/README.md

-Ultrapants
+Fast Aleck
 ==========

-Ultrapants is a tool for making text look smarter by using proper Unicode characters.
+Fast Aleck is a tool for making text look smarter by using proper Unicode characters.
 For example, ... becomes … (`&hellip;`) and -- becomes — (`&mdash;`).
 Its goal is to be the fastest text cleaning tool out there.

 Despite its name, it is not intended to be API-compatible with [Smartypants](http://daringfireball.net/projects/smartypants/).
 It is not, and likely never will be, customisable like Smartypants.
 Perhaps there never will be any options at all.
 It will also not do just what Smartypants does; its aim is to be a replacement for everything [Typogrify](http://code.google.com/p/typogrify/) does.